-Nikon D5 versus Panasonic G9
+Nikon D5 vs Panasonic G9

-The Nikon D5 and the Panasonic Lumix DC-G9 are two digital cameras that were announced, respectively, in January 2016 and November 2017.
+The Nikon D5 and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in January 2016 and November 2017.
 The D5 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D5) and a Four Thirds (G9) sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Panasonic provides 20.2 MP.

 Body comparison: Nikon D5 vs Panasonic G9

 The physical size and weight of the Nikon D5 and the Panasonic G9 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.